aolkin/pylights/sphinx/entities/entities.rst

      ...
      KeyError: 'SomeDictEntity does not have a INVALID_FIELD field!'

-   Additionally, :func:`fields.validateField` is used on all attempts to set field values.
+   Additionally, :func:`pylights.entities.fields.validateField` is used on all attempts to set field values.
 If it returns `False`, a `TypeError` is thrown.

    When certain fields are requested, they are returned in a special format suitable for